Swiip/generator-gulp-angular/docs/user-guide.md

 Browser Sync is configured to serve your `src` folder.
 Or at least all the files not transformed in `src`.

 For the pre-processed files (depending of your options, could be all your files).
-Browser Sync is configured to also served the `.tmp/serve` folder.
+Browser Sync is configured to also serve the `.tmp/serve` folder.

 With the [file watching and pre-processing](#file-watching--pre-processing) feature, your files will be automatically processed and put in that `.tmp/serve` folder and this process should be transparent.